anita-camlic/Twitter_Sentiment_Analysis/README.md

 Please review our full analysis in [our Jupyter Notebook](./Final_Notebook.ipynb) or our [presentation](./Twitter_Sentiment_Presentation.pdf).

-For any additional questions, please contact **Anita Camlic at anitacamlic@gmail.com, Drew Holcombe at drew.holcombe7@gmail.com, Dermot O'Brien at dermot.obri@gmail.com**
+For any additional questions, please contact **Anita Camlic at anitacamlic@gmail.com, Drew Holcombe at drew.holcombe7@gmail.com, or Dermot O'Brien at dermot.obri@gmail.com**

 ## Repository Structure